RK22000/ROBTAA/src/routes/blogs/animation_in_matplotlib/blog.md

 ![Animation Prepared Using Matplotlib](animation_in_matplotlib/simple_RRT.gif)

-I made this animation in matplotlib.
+I made this animation in matplotlib (inspired by [these](http://lavalle.pl/rrt/gallery.html)).
 Over the past few months I've managed to explore (to varying degrees) a few different tools to create animations through code.

 [Skip to the meat and potatoes of how to animate stuff in matplotlib](#the-meat-and-potatoes-of-funcanimation)